-For the details on how to make this appeal, go to Chapter 7 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For the details on how to make this appeal, go to Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
 The appeals process is a formal process with detailed procedures and important deadlines.
-If making an appeal is new to you, you will find it helpful to start by reading Section 4 of Chapter 7.
+If making an appeal is new to you, you will find it helpful to start by reading Section 4 of Chapter 9.
 Section 4 is an introductory section that explains the process for coverage decisions and appeals and gives definitions of terms such as "appeal."
-Then after you have read Section 4, you can go to Section 5.3 to learn how to make an appeal about getting paid back for a medical service.
+Then, after you have read Section 4, you can go to the section in Chapter 9 that tells what to do for your situation: